 I have been blocked due to too many failed login attempts.
 Can I be unblocked so that I can access the dashboard?

-There is no ability to unblock a customer before the 24 hour period.
-If you have failed the maximum login attempts to access your dashboard and are been blocked, you will need to wait 24 hours until the block is removed before you can try again.
+There is no ability to unblock a customer before the 24-hour period.
+If you have failed the maximum login attempts to access your dashboard and have been blocked, you will need to wait 24 hours until the block is removed before you can try again.

 Can the One Time Password (OTP) be emailed?